 - Viewer (limited): Can view (but not edit) all channel details except revenue information.

 Note: If you have a Brand Account, you can invite someone to manage your Google Account and your YouTube channel.
-Learn to see if you have a Brand account and learn how to manage Brand account permissions.
+Check if you have a Brand Account and learn how to manage Brand Account permissions.